MicrosoftDocs/azure-devops-docs/docs/pipelines/scripts/logging-commands.md

 #### Usage

 Upload and attach summary Markdown to current timeline record.
 This summary shall be added to the build/release summary and not available for download with logs.
 The summary should be in UTF-8 or ASCII format.
 The summary will appear on an Extensions tab.
+However, please notice that the output on the Extensions tab will be a bit different from the showing in other tools (like Wiki).

 #### Examples